huyg1108/fruit-fresh-rotten/README.md

 ## Installation

 **Before you continue, ensure you meet the following requirements:**
-- Download google colab
+- Download google colab in google drive
 - Download file "kaggle.json" which we add to this git

 #### How to use
-- Run the code in google colab.
+- Run the code in google colab with GPU.
 - In the "Import data", import file "kaggle.json" to download datasets.
 - Wait for the trained model.
 - Insert pictures from devices and wait for the result!!!